citp/privacy-policy-historical/c/ci/cir/cirquedusoleil.com.md

-> *The following text is extracted and transformed from the cirquedusoleil.com privacy policy that was archived on 2015-11-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151115074153id_/https%3A//www.cirquedusoleil.com/en/legal/corporate/privacy-policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cirquedusoleil.com privacy policy that was archived on 2016-06-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160616194851id_/https%3A//www.cirquedusoleil.com/Home/legal/corporate/privacy-policy) for the most accurate reproduction.*

-# Cirque du Soleil
+#

 Thank you for visiting the _Cirque du Soleil_ website.
 We take your privacy seriously.
 Please take the time to read and understand _Cirque du Soleil_ 's policy on the protection of personal information to learn more about our information practices, including the type of information we gather, how and for what purposes such information is used, to whom the information is disclosed, how it is safeguarded and how you can access your personal information in our possession ("Privacy Policy").
-Moreover, when you use our website, you also have responsibilities which are outlined in our [Terms and Conditions](https://web.archive.org/en/legal/corporate/terms-and-conditions.aspx) section of our website.
+Moreover, when you use our website, you also have responsibilities which are outlined in our [Terms and Conditions](https://web.archive.org/legal/corporate/terms-conditions) section of our website.
 We recommend that you consult these Terms and Conditions prior to using our website in order to inform yourself of your obligations.

 _Cirque du Soleil_ reserves the right to modify this Privacy Policy to adapt it to any technological or legal change, or simply to adjust it to reflect changes made to our website.
 All updates of our Privacy Policy will be posted on this page.
 By continuing to use this website after we post any changes, you are consenting to our use of your information as provided in the modified Privacy Policy.